-The accompanying consolidated financial statements include the financial statements of the Company and its 33 leased stores (31 December 2021: 33 stores) located in various cities in the Kingdom of Saudi Arabia, one franchisee store located in Tabuk and the following subsidiary:
+The accompanying consolidated financial statements include the financial statements of the Company and its 32 leased stores (31 December 2022: 33 stores) located in various cities in the Kingdom of Saudi Arabia, one franchisee store located in Tabuk and the following subsidiary:

-Effective owners ship percentage

-31 December 31 December

-Subsidiary name Country 2022 2021 Activities

-Medscan Terminal Company Limited Kingdom of Saudi Arabia 100% 100% Transportation and logistics
+Effective owner Subsidiary name Country 31 December 2023 31 December 2022 Activities Medscan Terminal Company Limited Kingdom of Saudi Arabia 100% 100% Transportation and logistics

-Medscan Terminal Company Limited (the "Company") is a single person limited liability Company registered in the Kingdom of Saudi Arabia under Commercial Registration No. 2050006757 dated 6 Rabi' al-Awwal 1399H (corresponding to 3 February 1979) issued in Dammam.
-The address of the main center of the Company is P.O.
+Medscan Terminal Company Limited (the "Company") is a single Shareholder limited liability Company registered in the Kingdom of Saudi Arabia under Commercial Registration No. 2050006757 dated 6 Rabi' al-Awwal 1399H (corresponding to 3 February 1979) issued in Dammam.
+The address of the head office of the Company is P.O.
 825, King Abdulaziz Sea Port, Dammam 31421, Kingdom of Saudi Arabia.
 The Company's main activities are Transportation of goods and other tasks, port handling services, trans-shipment services, warehouse management and maintenance, and customs clearance services.